 PURPLE GUMS views music as narrative.
 A tune starts, by the time it ends, territory has been crossed, a story has been told.
 Most of the time the band lays down a backdrop for the audience to spin out their own creations within their heads.
 But on occasion, any one of the band's members will step to the mike and spin a yarn for you.
 Like the music, these stories are created extemporaneously - knowing the carnival ride you've stepped onto doesn't guarantee that you'll recognize the ride you step off of.

 William Roper has side-lined with the Clayton/Hamilton Jazz Orchestra, American Jazz Institute ensembles, The Luckman Jazz Orchestra, Los Angeles Philharmonic, Yusef Lateef, Jimmy Cleveland, Wadada Leo Smith, Horace Tapscott, Vinny Golia, Glenn Horiuchi, Clay Jenkins, John Rapson, Kim Richmond, Adam Rudolph, Michael Vlatkovich and Francis Wong.
 He co-leads the duo Judicanti Responsura, the Flatterzunge Trio and the quartet Double Yellow.
 He has received awards from the NEA, CAC, L.A.
-Cultural Affairs Dept., Brody Arts Fund, ArtMatters Inc., Meet the Composer, Djerassi Resident Artist Program, American Composers Forum and the Durfee Foundation.
-He has released two albums as a co-leader: The Lament of Absalom and Double Yellow and as a leader: Juneteenth, Roper's Darn!
+Cultural Affairs Dept., Brody Arts Fund, ArtMatters Inc., NewMusicUSA, Djerassi Resident Artist Program, American Composers Forum and the Durfee Foundation.
+He has released six albums as a co-leader, including: The Lament of Absalom and Double Yellow and seven as a leader, including: Juneteenth, Roper's Darn!
 Yarns and If I Ran The Circus.

 Bradford, Bobby (Lee) (b Cleveland, MS, 19 July 1937).
 Cornetist, trumpeter, and composer.
 He took up cornet in 1949 and played with Leo Wright, Buster Smith, and John Hardee (1952), with Ornette Coleman and Eric Dolphy in Los Angeles (1953), and in air force bands.
 After belonging to the Ornette Coleman Quartet in New York (1961) he attended Huston-Tillotson College (BM 1963) and moved to Los Angeles (1964), where he formed the New Art Jazz Ensemble with John Carter.
 He taught elementary school (1966-71), lived and worked in England (1971), then rejoined Coleman's group for a brief period in New York.
 From 1974 he taught at Pasadena City College and Pomona College, and from 1976 to 1978 belonged to the Little Big Horn workshop with Carter, Arthur Blythe, James Newton, and other free-jazz musicians.
 Bradford has performed most often with Carter; he has also appeared with David Murray Octet (1982-4), Charlie Haden's Liberation Music Orchestra (from 1982), John Steven's Freebob (1986), and his own group Mo'tet.
 As a composer he has been influenced by the blues and the music of Coleman. - Scott Yanow